 Students receive services in typical school settings from highly qualified professionals who receive ongoing professional development.
 Students receive services in varying amounts of time depending on their individual need.
 Amounts of service range from regular classroom and resource level instructional intervention focused on the North Carolina Common Core State Standards and the North Carolina Essential Standards to full-time specially designed instruction with related services or more restrictive services such as hospital-homebound if required.
 All service decisions are specified in an Individualized Education Program (IEP) jointly developed by parents and school teams.
 Determination of the need for special education and related services is determined through a comprehensive, multi disciplinary evaluation process.
 The Exceptional Children's program provides necessary services and supports to students to implement the educational program and assure that students' and parents' rights are followed in this process.

-If you are new to Clinton City Schools and have a child who has been receiving special education services, contact the school that your child will attend and provide them with documentation of your child’s special needs (i.e., a copy of the student’s current Individualized Education Program – IEP from his/her previous school district).
+If you are new to Clinton City Schools- Welcome!
+If you have a child who has been receiving special education services, please contact the school that your child will attend and provide the School Counselor with documentation of your child’s special needs (i.e., a copy of the student’s current Individualized Education Program – IEP from his/her previous school district).
 If your child has highly specialized needs, please feel free to contact Emily Pope, EC Director, (910-592-3132).

 Questions or Comments

 Emily C. Pope, EC Program Director (910) 592-3132 Ext.
 1931

 Dagma Marin, Administrative Assistant (910) 592-3132 Ext.
 1936- Feel free to contact for information in Spanish

 Exceptional Children's Services are provided under the following categorical designations according to NC Policies Governing Services for Children with Disabilities:

 Autism Spectrum Disorder Specific Learning Disabled

 Orthopedically Impaired Hearing Impaired (Hard of Hearing)